 About me

-Rooted in a fascination with film and the cinematic, my practice concerns the politics of looking and the construction of subjectivity.
-Through painting, I explore how figures, particularly female subjects, are framed, perceived, and contained.
-Abstraction becomes a way to blur and fragment these representations, forms emerge and dissolve through gestural brushwork, echoing the instability of how subjects are seen and known.
-My work reflects on how identity and experience are negotiated through visual language, opening a space where the gaze is unsettled and where perception and control intersect through the act of watching and being watched.
+Rooted in a fascination with film and the cinematic, Milena’s practice concerns the politics of looking and the construction of subjectivity.
+Through painting, she explores how figures, particularly female subjects, are framed, perceived, and contained.
+This focus is deeply personal; growing up in a family of four sisters, she often draws on her female relatives as muses, finding in them both intimacy and strength.
+Abstraction becomes a way to blur and fragment these representations, figures emerge and dissolve through gestural brushwork, echoing the instability of how subjects are seen and known.
+Her work reflects on how identity and experience are negotiated through visual language, opening a space where the gaze is unsettled and where perception and control intersect through the act of watching and being watched.